leewtai/leewtai.github.io/courses/stat_computing/README.md

     given_name = c("John", "Billy", "Sally"),
     dropped = c(TRUE, FALSE, FALSE),
     stringsAsFactors=FALSE)

 # To get the 2nd column with integers
 student_roster[, 2]
 # To get the 2nd row with integers
 student_roster[2, ]

 # To subset by column with character vectors
 student_roster[, c('family_name', 'given_name')]
+# A common alternative if you only need one column is to use "$" followed
+# by the column name without quotes
+student_roster$family_name

 # To subset using booleans, e.g. those who have NOT dropped the class
 dropped_class <- student_roster[, "dropped"]
 student_roster[!dropped_class, ]